This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 If there is no alignment between the apex and the truck, the tree will be classified as Shakan (slanting).

-The Moyogi style lends itself to the inclusion of Jin, the remains of dead or undesired branches carved to resemble decaying and rotting tree limbs.
+The Moyogi style lends itself to including Jin, the remains of dead or undesired branches carved to resemble decaying and rotting tree limbs.

 Slanting Style | Shakan